-With approval from the Director of Academic Counseling, the suspended student may continue as a non-regular student at the University for one term only and will not be eligible for federal, state or institutional student aid.
+With approval from the Committee on Academic Standing, the suspended student may continue as a non-regular student at the University for one term only and will not be eligible for federal, state or institutional student aid.
 (The student will be charged tuition consistent with stated tuition and fees.)
 This option allows the student the opportunity to retake courses or to practice skills that were unsuccessfully completed.
-The Director of Academic Counseling must approve reinstatement based on evaluations made by instructors and academic counselors in addition to the student's academic progress.
+The Committee on Academic Standing must approve reinstatement based on evaluations made by instructors and academic counselors in addition to the student's academic progress.